jaeeun/jaeeun.github.io/_posts/2022-01-28-first-post.md

 ---
-title : "Welcom my first post" data : 2022-01-28 15:46:00 -0400
+title : "Welcome my first post" data : 2022-01-28 15:46:00 -0400
 categories : jekyll update
 ---

-개인 블로그로 쓸 예정
+I plan to use this for my personal blog.